AleksandarBuk/DogVision/README.md

 - NumPy
 - Pandas
 - Flask (for deploying the model)
-- Google Cloud (for model deployment)
+- Google Cloud (for model training)

 ## Google Colab